adamhl8/filterql/README.md

 #### Empty Value Checks

-Sometimes the data you're filtering can have empty values (`""`, `undefined`, `null`).
+Sometimes the data you're filtering might have empty values (`""`, `undefined`, `null`).
 You can filter for empty values by comparing to an empty string:

 Get all entries that _don't_ have a rating: